Accepting new patients, enroll now!

 What Is An FQHC?

-Federally Qualified Health Centers (FQHCs) are federally funded community health centers that provide primary care services in underserved communities.
+Federally Qualified Health Centers (FQHCs) are federally funded community health centers that provide primary care services to populations with limited access to health care.
 As an FQHC, Greater Portland Health is committed to ensuring all members of the community have access to health services regardless of their ability to pay.
 We offer a sliding fee scale program and we accept MaineCare, Medicare and commercial insurances.
 In addition to funding from the federal government, a significant part of our funding is revenue from patient visits.
 Currently, for every insured patient who receives care at Greater Portland Health, we are able to provide care to two people who do not have insurance.

 At Greater Portland Health, we provide comprehensive pediatric and adult healthcare services for all ages.
-Our services include: medical, behavioral health, oral health, substance use treatment, chronic and infectious disease management, and psychiatric services.
-We also provide oral health services in all Portland Schools.
+Our services include: medical, behavioral health, oral health, optometry, substance use treatment, chronic and infectious disease management, psychiatric services, recuperative care services, and maternal health.
+We also provide oral health services in Cumberland County public schools.

 As a federally funded entity, we must meet rigorous requirements and quality measures to ensure we provide the highest quality care that is responsive to patient needs.
 We are recognized by the National Committee for Quality Assurance as a Level 3 Patient Centered Medical Home.
 Additionally, our organization is guided by a Board of Directors consisting of a patient majority and we often collect patient and staff input ensuring we provide patient-centered care.